connorjan/connorjan.github.io/about/index.md

 I am also in the 'Computer Option' which means I take more of the computer-oriented classes.

 I am currently on co-op at <a href="http://www.railcomm.com" target="_blank">RailComm</a> for the Spring semester!
-I am on the Embedded Systems team doing some really great and fun projects.
+I am on the Embedded Systems team, working on some really great and fun projects.

-I am currently looking for a Co-op for the Summer of 2015.
+I am currently looking for a Co-op for the Spring/Summer of 2016.
 I am very interested in Hardware Engineering, <a href="http://connorgoldberg.com/projects/risc_cpu" target="_blank">Digital Logic Design</a>, Embedded Systems, and Software, however, my main goal is to learn and get some great experiences!

 ###Interests
 I love sports (namely <a href="http://www.rit.edu/sg/rball" target="_blank">Racquetball</a>, Hockey, and Swimming),